-The remedies available to owners of the 2002 Bonds upon an Event of Default under the General Resolution or other documents described herein are in many respects dependent upon regulatory and judicial actions, which often are subject to discretion and delay.
+The remedies available to owners of the 2003 Bonds upon an Event of Default under the General Resolution or other documents described herein are in many respects dependent upon regulatory and judicial actions, which often are subject to discretion and delay.
 Under existing constitutional and statutory law and judicial decisions, including specifically Title 11 of the United States Code, the remedies specified by the General Resolution and such other documents may not be readily available or may be limited.
-The various legal opinions to be delivered concurrently with the respective issuances of the 2002 Bonds will be qualified, as to the enforceability of the various legal instruments, by limitations imposed by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.
+The various legal opinions to be delivered concurrently with the issuance of the 2003 Bonds will be qualified, as to the enforceability of the various legal instruments, by limitations imposed by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.

-If a Secondary Market for the 2002 Bonds Does Not Develop, the Value of the 2002 Bonds May Diminish.
+If a Secondary Market for the 2003 Bonds Does Not Develop, the Value of the 2003 Bonds May Diminish.

-The 2002 Bonds will be a new issue by the Corporation without an established trading market.
-The Underwriters may assist in resales of the 2002 Bonds but are not required to do so.
-A secondary market for the 2002 Bonds may not develop, which may adversely affect the value of the 2002 Bonds.
-If a secondary market does develop, it might not continue or it might not be sufficiently liquid to allow the resale of any of the 2002 Bonds.
+The 2003 Bonds will be a new issue by the Corporation without an established trading market.
+The Underwriters may assist in resales of the 2003 Bonds but are not required to do so.
+A secondary market for the 2003 Bonds may not develop, which may adversely affect the value of the 2003 Bonds.
+If a secondary market does develop, it might not continue or it might not be sufficiently liquid to allow the resale of any of the 2003 Bonds.

-Furthermore, the interest rate procedures and transfer requirements described herein may limit the liquidity, marketability and value of 2002 Bonds and therefore may not yield an owner the best possible price for a 2002 Bond.
-The ratings of the 2002 Bonds by the rating agencies will not address the market liquidity of the 2002 Bonds.
+Furthermore, the interest rate procedures and transfer requirements described herein may limit the liquidity, marketability and value of the 2003 Bonds and therefore may not yield an owner the best possible price for a 2003 Bond.
+The ratings of the 2003 Bonds by the Rating Agencies will not address the market liquidity of the 2003 Bonds.

-The 2002 Bonds are Limited Obligations.
+The 2003 Bonds are Limited Obligations.

-The 2002 Bonds are ultimately backed by and will be payable solely from payments and other collections on or in respect of the Education Loans, among other sources of revenue and security pledged under the Resolution.
+The 2003 Bonds are ultimately backed by and will be payable solely from payments and other collections on or in respect of the Education Loans, among other sources of revenue and security pledged under the Resolution.
 See "THE PLEDGED ASSETS."
-The 2002 Bonds are limited obligations of the Corporation, a non-profit public benefit corporation, and will not and do not represent obligations, or a pledge of the full faith and credit or the taxing power, of the State of South Carolina or any of its agencies or political subdivisions.
-Payments of interest and principal on the 2002 Bonds will ultimately depend on the amount and timing of payments and other collections in respect of the Education Loans and other Pledged Assets.
+The 2003 Bonds are limited obligations of the Corporation, a non-profit public benefit corporation, and will not and do not represent obligations, or a pledge of the full faith and credit or the taxing power, of the State of South Carolina or any of its agencies or political subdivisions.
+Payments of principal of and interest on the 2003 Bonds will ultimately depend on the amount and timing of payments and other collections in respect of the Education Loans and other Pledged Assets.